Structure exploiting methods for fast uncertainty quantification in multiphase flow through heterogeneous media: Model Description

 As is well known, the modeling of underground radioactive waste storage involves simulation of complex phenomena such as the appearance and the disappearance of the gas phase leading to the degeneracy of the equations satisfied by the saturation.
 This is mainly due to the migration of gas produced by the corrosion of nuclear waste packages within a complex heterogeneous domain.
 To overcome this difficulty, an important consideration, in the modelling of multiphase flow with mass exchange between phases, is the choice of the primary variables that define the thermodynamic state of the system.
 Different choices of primary variables have been proposed ~\cite{Angelini2011,Bourgeat2009,Neumann2012}.
 In this article, we consider pressure of the liquid phase and density of dissolved hydrogen the primary unknowns in the multiphase flow system.
 A cell-centered finite volume scheme is used for the space discretization and an implicit Euler scheme for the temporal discretization.
 The nonlinear system is solved with a fixed point method.

-In the following section, we present the numerical results on a test case dedicated to solve and understand of the main numerical problems concerning gas phase appearance produced by injecting of hydrogen in a one-dimensional homogeneous porous domain fully saturated with water (inspired from the MoMaS benchmark on multiphase flow in porous media \cite{Bourgeat2012} for more details).
+In this section, we present a numerical study dedicated to understanding the computational issues caused by gas phase appearance produced by injecting of hydrogen in a one-dimensional homogeneous porous domain.
+We consider a domain that is fully saturated with water.
+This numerical study is inspired by the MoMaS benchmark on multiphase flow in porous media~\cite{Bourgeat2012}.